 - Keep listening and talking.
 If you’re working with the school or another organisation, keep your child informed about what’s happening at all stages.
 Encourage them to talk to you – and be aware that the impact of bullying can still be felt, even when the behaviour has stopped.

 For more information and supporting resources for parents and children and young people, including our programme of free training opportunities, visit the Respectme website.
+It can also be helpful to get a copy of your school or local authorities bullying policy to find out how they recommend bullying issues are dealt with.

 With thanks to Pamela Grahame from Respectme